cilium/cilium/Documentation/bpf.rst

 below for both Fedora and Ubuntu.
 This will guide you through building, installing and testing a development kernel as well as building and installing iproute2.

-The step of building your own iproute2 and Linux kernel is usually not necessary given that major distributions already ship recent enough kernels by default, but would be needed for testing bleeding edge versions or contributing BPF patches to iproute2 and to the Linux kernel, respectively.
+The step of manually building iproute2 and Linux kernel is usually not necessary given that major distributions already ship recent enough kernels by default, but would be needed for testing bleeding edge versions or contributing BPF patches to iproute2 and to the Linux kernel, respectively.
+Similarly, for debugging and introspection purposes building bpftool is optional, but recommended.

 Fedora
 ``````